Critical, Summary, and Driving Paths

 2. Set up tasks in the sheet with dates and duration values that represent the shortest amount of time the task may take.

-3. For the critical path to be useful, use the Predecessors column to define relationships between tasks (finish-to-start works best with critical path).
+3. For the critical path to be useful, use the predecessors column to define relationships between tasks (finish-to-start works best with critical path).

 View of the critical path icon.